 - Project staff provided input and continued its participation in the BBII contractor workforce safety meetings.
-Project incidents continue to be reviewed with project staff to reinforce the application of recommended safety mitigation measures. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Conducted the monthly project Safety and Security Certification and Fire/Life Safety Meetings. - Initiated an Operating Hazard Analysis (OHA) meeting with TASI Operations and Maintenance (O&M) subject matter experts to discuss potential hazards and mitigation measures associated with their interface within the electrification systems. - Coordinated with Segment 4 (Santa Clara County) emergency responders in preparation of electrification system familiarization activities and supported Caltrain annual emergency preparedness exercise to include an OCS related scenario for Segment 4 emergency responder representatives. - Continued to perform reviews and provide comments on the BBII Safety and Security Certification Design Criteria Conformance Checklists (DCCC) and Construction Specification Conformance Checklist (CSCC) submittals. - Participated with internal stakeholders in Rail Activation Committee meetings. - Investigated project incident occurrences and worked with the contractor representatives to identify incident root causes and develop and implement safety and security mitigation measures. - Continued coordination with the PMOC in support of the FTA Oversight Procedure 54 (OP-54) readiness review of Segment 4 Milestone 1 activation. - Conducted ongoing safety inspections of contractor field activities. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items.
+Project incidents continue to be reviewed with project staff to reinforce the application of recommended safety mitigation measures. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Conducted the monthly project Safety and Security Certification and Fire/Life Safety Meetings. - Conducted follow-up meeting on the Operating Hazard Analysis (OHA) with TASI Operations and Maintenance (O&M) subject matter experts to discuss potential hazards and mitigation measures associated with their interface within the electrification systems. - Coordinated with Segment 4 (Santa Clara County) emergency responders in preparation of electrification system familiarization activities.
+Supported Caltrain annual emergency preparedness exercise, that was conducted on November 14, which included an OCS related scenario for Segment 4 emergency responder representatives. - Continued to perform reviews and provide comments on the BBII Safety and Security Certification Design Criteria Conformance Checklists (DCCC) and Construction Specification Conformance Checklist (CSCC) submittals. - Participated with internal stakeholders in Rail Activation Committee meetings. - Investigated project incident occurrences and worked with the contractor representatives to identify incident root causes and develop and implement safety and security mitigation measures. - Continued coordination with the PMOC in support of the FTA Oversight Procedure 54 (OP-54) readiness review of Segment 4 Milestone 1 activation. - Conducted ongoing safety inspections of contractor field activities. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items.